tabasco-kimchi/CTD/Node.js/w3schools/File_system.md

 : takes a "flag" as the second argument <br>
 if the flag is "w" for "writing", the specified file is opened for writing. <br> if the file does not exist, an empty file is creted

+- fs.writeFile() <br>
+: this method replaces the specified file and content